Convective Turing Bifurcation: Introduction

 The earlier Murray-Oster model \cite{MO} for vasculogenesis is \ba \partial_t n + \nabla \cdot (v_cn)&=0, \quad \partial_t (m) + \nabla \cdot (m v_m)=0,\quad \nabla \cdot (\bbT_n+ \bbT_m)+F&=0, \ea where $n$ and $m$ are density of EC and ECM, $v_m=\partial_t X_m$ is ECM velocity, $X$ denoting ECM displacement, $v_c$ is EC velocity determined through physical/biological considerations as a function of other variables, $\bbT_j$ are EC and ECM stresses, and $F$ is body force, with the third equation representing total force balance.
 This has been coupled in \cite{Ma} with a chemical attractant $c$ as in \eqref{hydro}(iii), with reported encouraging correlation between numerical results and in vitro angiogenesis.

-A natural first step, but one which does not seem to have been addressed in the vasculogenesis literature, is to study ``initiation'' in the form of bifurcation from a constant solution, or ``Turing-type'' bifurcation, via ``weakly unstable approximation,'' generalizing \cite{M1,M2,S1,S2,SZJV,S,MC}, of spatially periodic solutions, or ``patterns,'' of \eqref{eq1}.
+A natural first step, but one that does not seem to have been addressed in the vasculogenesis literature, is to study ``initiation'' in the form of bifurcation from a constant solution, or ``Turing-type'' bifurcation, via ``weakly unstable approximation,'' generalizing \cite{M1,M2,S1,S2,SZJV,S,MC}, of spatially periodic solutions, or ``patterns,'' of \eqref{eq1}.
 This approach typically gives also stability information hence could be useful for in vitro control/tissue engineering in helping choose parameters for which emerging network configurations are stable.

 Of course, there are many other examples of pattern formation for models of form \eqref{eq1}, including shallow-water flow ($r$ of rank $n-1$) \cite{BJNRZ}; general conservation laws ($r$ of rank $0$) \cite{BJZ}, including general hydrodynamical flows; and flow in binary mixtures \cite{LBK,SZ}.
 Hence, the study of Turing bifurcation for \eqref{eq1} is a problem of general interest independent of the context of biomorphology.
-However, despite wide acceptance of Eckhaus' paradigm of weakly unstable dynamics governed approximately by a complex Ginzburg-Landau equation \cite{E,AK}, and numerous explicit computations carried out in the $O(2)$ symmetric reaction diffusion case, in the general case the formal derivation of the complex Ginzburg-Landau equation (cGL) does not seem to have been systematically described, with only a few specific cases carried out in full detail \cite{SS,NW}\footnote{The analyses of \cite{LBK,SZ} concern a degenerate ``near-Hopf'' case rather than the generic scenario we discuss here, in which Turing- and Hopf-type instabilities approximately coincide at bifurcation.} Moreover, even in the reaction diffusion case, for which the weakly unstable expansion reduces to the real Ginzburg-Landau equation (rGL), rigorous justification of the expansion, though suggestive, has so far been carried out completely only for a few specific models \cite{M2,S1,SZJV,S}.